fabrizio-pasti/esqlj-elastic-jdbc/README.md

 **An open source JDBC driver for Elasticsearch released under Apache License 2.0**

-esqlj doesn't use at all *SQL* Elastic implementation.
-Elastic integration is built on top of Elastic Rest High Level API (rel.
+esqlj is a JDBC driver for Elastic built on top of Elastic Rest High Level API (rel.
 7.11).
 See Elastic licenses in folder `licenses/elastic-licenses`

 esqlj extend SQL syntax with advanced Elastic query capabilities like full text queries, geo queries, shape queries, joining queries etc.

 Sql parsing is provided by jsqlparser library [JSQLParser](https://github.com/JSQLParser/JSqlParser).
 See related licenses in folder `licenses/JSqlParser`

+About SQL implementation see below section 'Support matrix and conventions'

 ## Project status
 Not production ready

-SQL Layers: partially implemented DQL.
+DQL implemented
-DDL and DML not implemented
+DDL and DML not implemented (actually not in scope)

 ## Driver class

 ### org.fpasti.jdbc.esqlj.EsDriver

-JDBC Driver artifact isn't published on any public Maven repository

 ## JDBC Connections string